-System is not exempt from Privacy Act.
+This system is not exempt from the Privacy Act.

 7.1c If the system is not a Privacy Act system, please explain what procedures and regulations are in place that covers an individual gaining access to his or her information.